auth0/docs/articles/scopes/current/oidc-scopes.md

 ---
-description: Overview of OIDC Connect scopes
+description: Understand scopes and claims used with the OpenID Connect (OIDC) protocol.
 topics:
   - scopes
 contentType:
+  - concept
   - how-to
 useCase:
   - development
+  - add-login
 ---
 # OpenID Connect Scopes

 :::note
-This document discusses scopes included within the OpenID Connect authentication protocol.
+This document discusses scopes included within the OpenID Connect (OIDC) authentication protocol.
 For more info about OIDC itself, see our docs on [OpenID Connect](/protocols/oidc).
 :::

 The basic (and required) scope for OIDC is `openid`, which indicates that an application intends to use the OIDC protocol to verify a user's identity and would like to receive an ID Token.
 Beyond that, an application can ask for additional scopes by listing the requested scope names in the `scope` parameter, separated by spaces.